TheodoreBellas/cinTile/README.md

 It's now also possible to switch between grid options via hotkey, using (non-numpad) number keys 1-4!

+Thanks to @mtwebster's recent update to the original gTile, resizing/repositioning windows with custom/client-decorated borders now does so accurately.
+(Huge thanks to them for this fix!)

 <sub><sub>* But I'm also wrong, like... *all* the time.
 For further reference, see my stock portfolio and/or sportsbook.</sub></sub>